What information do we collect?

 - information you provide to us, including when you use an iProov Site, such as your name, contact details and details about your interactions on IProov Sites;

 - records of your interactions with us (for example if you contact a member of our team or interact with us through social media);

-- information collected automatically, using cookies and other tracking technologies, such as which pages or collateral you viewed and your movement around iProov Sites; and
+- information collected automatically, using cookies and other tracking technologies, such as which pages you viewed and your movement around iProov Sites; and

 - preferences for the marketing you wish to receive from us and your communication preferences concerning that marketing.